 9:30 pm |

-Leader's meeting meeting (dining hall) and
+Leaders' meeting (dining hall) and

-Schedule changes after leader's meeting.
+Schedule changes will be made after the leader's meeting.

-Note - leaders can make schedule changes online. |
+Note - leaders can make classs changes online. |

 Saturday